 Tools to Use

 You need a place where you store your documentation.
-There are numerous options for that job.
+There are numerous options for that.
 Google Docs is very handy, especially if you and your team are already using it.

-A different approach is setting up and using a wiki.
-You might want to check out Igloo.
+A different approach is setting up and using an internal wiki.

 Then, as you could already see here in this guide, flowcharts or process maps are a great way to visually capture your workflows.
-We use Lucidchart because it perfectly integrates with Google Docs and allows for the same collaboration.
+We use Google Drawings because it seamlessly integrates with Google Docs and allows for the same kind of collaboration.